Boiler Tube Manufacturer & Supplier in Europe

 Cold Drawn vs Hot Finished Seamless Boiler Tube

-• When manufacturing hot finished seamless boiler tubes, the process involves heating a solid billet or tube blank to high temperatures and then shaping it into the desired tube form through methods such as piercing or extrusion.
-This results in tubes with smoother surfaces and close dimensional tolerances, making them ideal for high-pressure, high-temperature applications like power generation boilers.
+• When producing a hot finished Seamless Boiler Tube, a solid billet or tube blank is heated to high temperatures and then shaped into the necessary tube shape using processes such as piercing or extrusion.
+This produces tubes with smoother surfaces and closer dimensional tolerances, making them excellent for high-pressure, high-temperature applications such as power generation boilers.

-• Unlike hot finished seamless boiler tubes, cold drawn seamless boiler tubes are produced by pulling a tube blank through a die at room temperature to reduce its diameter and wall thickness.
-This manufacturing process yields tubes with exceptional dimensional accuracy and a polished finish, making them perfect for applications that require precision and superior surface quality, such as critical boiler systems.
+• Unlike hot finished seamless boiler tubes, cold pulled seamless boiler tubes are made by pushing a tube blank through a die at room temperature to decrease its diameter and wall thickness.
+This production technique produces tubes with high dimensional accuracy and a polished finish, making them ideal for applications requiring precision and outstanding surface quality, such as crucial boiler systems.

 How are Boiler Tubes Inspected and Maintained?

-• Regular visual inspections are carried out to identify any visible signs of wear, corrosion, or damage on the external and internal surfaces of boiler tubes.
-This includes searching for scale buildup, pitting, cracks, or bulges.
-If any abnormalities are detected, they are recorded for further evaluation and possible repair.
+• Regular visual inspections are performed to detect any visible signs of wear, corrosion, or damage on the exterior and interior surfaces of Boiler Tubes.
+This involves looking for scale accumulation, pitting, fractures, and bulges.
+If any irregularities are discovered, they are documented for further investigation and potential correction.

 Equivalent Grades of Boiler Tube